metallb/metallb/website/content/concepts/layer2.md

 leader and to notice when that leader goes away.

-MetalLB on the other hand relies on [memberlist](https://github.com/hashicorp/memberlist) to know when a Node in the cluster is no longer reachable and the service IPs from that node should be moved elsewhere.
+MetalLB on the other hand relies on [memberlist](https://github.com/hashicorp/memberlist) to know when a node in the cluster is no longer reachable and the service IPs from that node should be moved elsewhere.

-Keepalived and MetalLB "look" the same from the client's perspective: the service IP address seems to migrate from one machine to another when failovers happen, and the rest of the time it just looks like machines have more than one IP address.
+Keepalived and MetalLB "look" the same from the client's perspective: the service IP address seems to migrate from one machine to another when a failover occurs, and the rest of the time it just looks like machines have more than one IP address.

 Because it doesn't use VRRP, MetalLB isn't subject to some of the limitations of that protocol.
-For example, the VRRP limit of 255 load-balancers per network doesn't exist in MetalLB.
+For example, the VRRP limit of 255 load balancers per network doesn't exist in MetalLB.
 You can have as many load-balanced IPs as you want, as long as there are free IPs in your network.
-MetalLB also requires less configuration than VRRP – for example, there are no Virtual Router IDs
+MetalLB also requires less configuration than VRRP--for example, there are no Virtual Router IDs.

 On the flip side, because MetalLB relies on [memberlist](https://github.com/hashicorp/memberlist) for cluster membership